 NASA Data Center Annual Program Plan

-Overall Mission: MAST supports both active and archival mission data sets, focusing primarily on data in the ultraviolet, optical, and near-IR parts of the spectrum.
-Support includes curation of the data, providing expert support to users of the data, providing access to data-specific calibration and analysis software, providing user support for this software, and maintaining public access interfaces to the data (WWW).
-MAST works with new mission teams in the supported wavelength regions to assist in the development of Project Data Management Plans, especially in the areas of data formats, descriptive metadata and standardization of keywords, and in the development of data access and data delivery plans.
+Overall Mission: MAST supports both active and legacy mission data sets, focusing primarily on data in the ultraviolet, optical, and near-IR parts of the spectrum.
+Support includes curation of the data, providing expert support to users of the data, providing access to data-specific calibration and analysis software, providing user support for this software, and maintaining public access interfaces to the data.
+MAST works with new mission teams in the supported wavelength regions to assist in the development of data management plans, especially in the areas of data formats, descriptive metadata and standardization of keywords, and in the development of data access and data delivery plans.

 MAST Data Holdings